rakeebh7233/MoodCalendar/README.md

     * if you put in a number that's greater than 5, an error message will appear in the dom
 * (5 points) React.js
-    * React as a frontend framework, assigned 5 points becuase of the learning curve 12 points total out of 8 required points
+    * React as a frontend framework, assigned 5 points becuase of the learning curve
+* (3 points) Weather API
+    * I'm going use a weather API, no particular one in mind yet, but
+    * I'm assigning 3 because I never used an API before

+12 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)